irsath/audibene/README.md

 * using a compact serialization format like Avro with pulsar

 Memory footprint can be improved by:
-* streaming api http call to pulasr
+* streaming api http call to pulsar
-* persisting the AlreadyKnownUsers structure

 Code quality can be improved by:
 * tests (of course)